 - dizziness and motion sickness

-- poisoning caused by toxins such as organophosphates or muscarine
+- poisoning caused by toxins such as organophosphates or muscarine, which may be found in some insecticides and poisonous mushrooms

-The drugs can also be used as muscle relaxants during surgery to assist with anesthesia.
-They help a patient to relax and decrease saliva secretions (Mayo Clinic).
+Anticholinergics can also be used as muscle relaxants during surgery to assist with anesthesia.
+They help keep the heartbeat normal, relax the patient, and decrease saliva secretions.

 - myasthenia gravis